wjenh/pidp1-mods/Docs/UsingM1pp.md

 m1pp [-o outfile] [-e errfile] [-S sysrootpath] [sourcefile]

 The -S sysrootpath directive changes the location that *#include \<x\>* files are searched for.
+It can also be changed by setting the environment variable M1SYSINC to the desired path.
+The -S option will override the environment setting, if any.

 If no input file is given, stdin is used.